SubtleSanity/NetcodeAddons/README.md

 ## What is it?
 This is my personal package for additions to the networking library.
 It adds some extra features on to Unitys Netcode for GameObjects.
 I'm still tweaking it and testing that everything works in all cases and it comes as "use at your own risk".

-- Adds NetworkReferenceXXX types to handle sending references over the network
+- Adds NetworkReferenceXXX types to handle sending references over the network in RPCs
     - NetworkReferenceObject
     - NetworkReferenceBehaviour<>
     - NetworkReferenceAsset<>
+    - NetworkString
-- Adds NetworkVariableXXX types to simplify using NetworkReferenceXXX types in networked variables
+- Adds NetworkVariableXXX types to use the NetworkReferenceXXX types in NetworkVariables
     - NetworkVariableObject
     - NetworkVariableBehaviour<>
     - NetworkVariableAsset<>
-- Adds types for sending strings in RPCs and in NetworkVars
-    - NetworkString
     - NetworkVariableString
-- Adds system for sending references to assets over the network (i.e: ScriptableObjects)
+- Adds system for linking up references to assets over the network (i.e: ScriptableObjects)
     - NetworkAssetManager
     - NetworkAssetManifest
-- Adds Property Drawer for NetworkVariable<> that properly supports updating the NetworkVariable when value is changed in inspector
+- Adds Property Drawer for NetworkVariable<>
+    - Supports updating the value across the network when changed at runtime
-- Adds Property Drawers for the NetworkReferenceXXX types to allow references to be assigned in inspector with proper typing
+    - Handles all the above referenceVariableXXX types to allow assigning references in inspector
+    - Handles all types usable with NetworkVariable<> including custom struct types
-- Adds NetworkVariable Equivalents for field attributes
+- Adds NetworkVariable<> Equivalents for some unity field attributes
-    - RangeNetworkVariableAttribute
+    - RangeNetworkAttribute
-    - MinNetworkVariableAttribute
+    - MinNetworkAttribute
-    - MaxNetworkVariableAttribute
+    - MaxNetworkAttribute
-    - ColourUsageNetworkVariableAttribute
+    - ColourUsageNetworkAttribute

 ## How do I use it?